 Without the political agenda of the Space Race, governments weren’t interested in funding a space programme.

 Apollo 17 mission commander Gene Cernan pictured in the lunar module on the surface of the Moon.
 Cernan passed away in January 2017.
 He was the last of the Apollo astronauts to stand on the Moon.
 Credit: NASA

 And in a way, we needed to wait for the rise of commercial space, for launch costs to decrease, for new innovations to emerge such as faster prototyping, the advances in additive manufacturing, artificial intelligence and robotics – all these technologies can be adapted for applications on the lunar surface.

 With the emergence of China and India and commercial space companies that weren’t around 50 years ago, perhaps it forced the US and the other more prominent space agencies to rally together and realise that it was time to go back.

 It was time to return to the Moon together, not just for ‘footprints and flags’, but to live and explore.

 And to begin the permanent presence out into the expanse of space, and beyond the cradle of Earth.

-Niamh Shaw is a science communicator, engineer and and This article originally appeared in the August 2019 issue of BBC Sky at Night Magazine.
+Niamh Shaw is a science communicator, engineer and performer.
+This article originally appeared in the August 2019 issue of BBC Sky at Night Magazine.